-With takeovers as huge as health insurer Cigna Group’s $68.5 billion acquisition of Express Scripts or Energy Transfer Equity LP’s $61.8 billion industry defining deal, there’s a lot to play for in the M&A world.
-So with so much at stake, how are businesses getting their rebranding strategy for mergers and acquisitions so wrong?
+With takeovers seemingly immune to the effects of the pandemic, there’s clearly still a lot to play for in the M&A world.
+So with so much at stake, how are businesses getting their strategy for mergers and acquisitions so wrong?
 Two words come to mind – rebranding strategy.

 Amazon and Whole Foods: The problem with love at first sight

-When Amazon announced their $13.7 billion takeover of Whole Foods in June 2017, Whole Foods CEO John Mackey couldn’t hide his enthusiasm.
-Describing the union as “love at first sight”, Mackey detailed how Amazon’s intervention had the potential to reverse the company’s recent declining sales, enabling the organic grocer to lower their prices while scaling up to secure more market share.
+When Amazon announced their $13.7 billion takeover of Whole Foods, Whole Foods CEO John Mackey couldn’t hide his enthusiasm.
+Describing the union as “love at first sight,” Mackey detailed how Amazon’s intervention had the potential to reverse the company’s recent declining sales, enabling the organic grocer to lower their prices while scaling up to secure more market share.

-What the Amazon-Whole Foods saga highlights is the risk companies face when financial gains sideline a crucial rebranding strategy for mergers and acquisitions – aligning two distinct cultures.
-Short-term profits may follow a new logo or company restructure, however if brand values and identities don’t align with long-term business objectives, at best the takeovers or joint ventures miss out on maximizing the power of their new allegiance and at worst, deals are set up for inevitable failure.
+What the Amazon-Whole Foods saga highlights is the risk companies face when financial gains are prioritized over the aligning of two distinct internal cultures.
+Short-term profits may follow a new logo or company restructure.
+However, if brand values and identities don’t align with long-term business objectives, a deal is set up for inevitable failure.

 L’Oréal: the beauty of the acquisition

 For those outside of industry intel, it’s hardly surprising that L’Oréal holds the title of the world’s largest beauty company.
-Decades of business branding investment with strategic advertising and A-list endorsed products have made L’Oréal a household name.
-What comes as more of a surprise is that L’Oréal’s success lies with a portfolio of over 34 international brands, all but one completely acquired.
+A long history of branding investment paired with strategic advertising and A-list endorsed products has made L’Oréal a household name.
+What comes as more of a surprise is that L’Oréal’s success lies with a portfolio of over 36 international brands, with all but one completely acquired.

-Read how Global healthcare product supplier, Coloplast, managed to streamline their brand relaunch with Templafy:
+Read how Coloplast managed to streamline their brand relaunch:

 EE: starting with a level playing field